Key Takeaways

 The best b2b content-led growth strategy with no distribution is a document no one reads.

 This is where most funded startups fail.
 They optimize for creation and treat distribution as an afterthought.
-In practice, the ratio should be 40% creation, 60% distribution, especially in the first 12 months.
+The ratio should be closer to 40% creation, 60% distribution, especially in the first 12 months.

 Owned distribution: your blog, email newsletter, LinkedIn company page.
 Assets you control completely.
-This is the foundation, but it’s also the lowest-reach layer.
+This is the foundation, but it is also the lowest-reach layer.

 Earned distribution: digital PR placements in industry publications, podcast guest appearances, contributed articles, and journalist source mentions.
-This layer builds domain authority and credibility, which makes owned content perform better.
-It’s also where most funded startups underinvest.
+This layer builds domain authority and credibility, thereby improving the performance of owned content.
+It is also where most funded startups underinvest.

 Stage 4: Conversion (Ongoing)